curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Promise next-gen tech to companies with prev-gen tech.
 Deliver current-gen tech.
 It's super-effective.
 Digitalization drove software efficiency and made AI possible - processes were partially digitised and data became half-collected digitally.
 AI adoption will make trustless systems possible - multiple independent sources of "the same" data, cheap & well-processed.
 AI hype, AI winter, AI renaissance.
 Trustless hype, trustless winter, trustless renaissance.

+"Novel ideas" live and die by scientific literature.
+Novel ideas are socially integrated through media.
+Have I even encountered a novel thought?
+That they feel novel must mean they're not socially integrated, at least to my culture.

-We need transparency.
-Systematic transparency.
+We must continue to exist.
+We need systematic transparency.
+We need trustless systems.
 It's inevitable.
 We should make it happen *faster*.

 ---

 He felt a complex bubble up.
-Grab hold of his cerebellum and send shockwave down his spine.
+An ethereal hand reached from behind into his skull and grasped hold of his cerebellum, then shook it, sending shockwaves down his spine.
 He will prophesize.
 He will scream these ideas from rooftops.
 His word will move planets for millenia to come.

 Then he felt the burden of all humankind on his back.
 Such a large mass to move.
 Such unimaginable inertia, these trillions of present and future souls.
 The inevitable journey he would now have to take to set us on the right track looked like a doomed oddysey.